FAMILIAR-project/reproducibility-associativity/README.md

  All implementations (but LISP until now) support parameterization of the number of random generations.
  Executions are repeated 10 times by default.

-To execute all variants and gathered results into a CSV: `sh eval.sh > results.csv; python postdata.py; # do something with data like rich results.csv`
+To execute all variants and gathered results into a CSV: `export WINEDEBUG=-all; sh eval.sh > results.csv; python postdata.py; # do something with data like rich results.csv`

 ## Resources